Interoperability & Network

 Before deployment, develop a detailed network strategy that addresses:

-- Ingress configurations - How external clients will access the DSH Portal
+- Ingress configurations - How external clients will access the Kadeck

-- Egress requirements - How the DSH Portal will connect to external systems
+- Egress requirements - How Kadeck will connect to external systems

 - Internal communication - Database connections and service dependencies